Alabama first-time homebuyer assistance programs

-AHFA’s Affordable Income Subsidy Grant provides a grant of up to 1 percent of your mortgage to help you pay for closing costs.
-The grant is only available to those obtaining an HFA Advantage conventional loan, not an FHA loan.
+AHFA’s Affordable Income Subsidy Grant provides a grant of .5 or 1 percent of your mortgage, depending on your income.
+The grant is only available to those obtaining an HFA Advantage conventional loan.
 You can combine the grant with the Step Up down payment assistance, as well as a mortgage credit certificate, to maximize your savings.

 Other Alabama homebuyer assistance programs

 In addition to a competitive mortgage rate and down payment assistance, AHFA also offers a mortgage credit certificate (MCC) to first-time homebuyers.

 An MCC is a tax credit, and in Alabama equals as much as 30 percent or 50 percent of your mortgage interest, depending on the size of your loan, up to a $2,000 each year — or, up to 20 percent of your mortgage interest if your loan is higher than $150,001.
 You can get the tax break immediately by revising your withholding on your W-4, or get it once a year through your federal income tax return.